MetanoKid/coding-scars/_drafts/finite-state-machines.md

 }
 {% endhighlight %}

 Take a look at this function.
 It isn't close to being beautiful: it's long, performs a lot of different logic, it's got a lot of nesting...
 We can do better!
+But before you can think of a better way, you realize you can't command your unit to do anything.

+### Interaction

+Say our unit has a way of taking commands and we don't mind where those commands come from (user interaction, other systems within the game, the unit itself, ...).
+You roll up your sleeves and create this sample hierarchy:

+{% highlight c++ %}
+struct Action
+{
+    virtual unsigned int getID() const = 0;
+};

+struct MoveToPointAction : public Action
+{
+    MoveToPointAction(const Vector2 &point) :
+        Action(), m_point(point)
+    {
+    }

+    Vector2 m_point;
+};
+{% endhighlight %}

+And now the method in your unit to execute these actions:

+{% highlight c++ %}
+void executeAction(const Action *action)
+{
+    if (auto moveToPoint = rtti_cast<const MoveToPointAction *>(action)) {
+        if (!m_depositingResource && !m_gatheringResource)
+        {
+            if (m_movingToTarget)
+            {
+                m_movingToTarget = false;
+                m_targetEntity = nullptr;
+            }

+            m_point = moveToPoint->m_point;
+            m_movingToPoint = true;
+        }
+    }
+}
+{% endhighlight %}

+Ugh.

+For clarification, we cast the action we've been passed to get the `Action` we're interested in (suppose _rtti_cast_ is your very own RTTI implementation, or just uses _dynamic_cast_, we don't mind).

+That's just one of the actions the unit can take!
+It can also `MoveToEntity` or even `FleeFromTarget` if an enemy is coming.
+Now you take a deep breath and remember your old self not designing the system with some pen and paper.

+Let's start again.
+Mostly.

 # Stateless states

-Gang of Four's State pattern defines that a given class has an instance of a state to which the logic is delegated.
-But before we implement the real object-oriented pattern, let's create a hybrid with the imperative approach.
+Gang of Four's State pattern defines that a given class has an instance of a `State` to which the logic is delegated.
+But before we implement the real object-oriented pattern, let's create a hybrid with an imperative approach.
 While it might not look as useful for now, it will help us to better understand the program's flow.

-The previous `update` function was tangled, so our goal is to basically keep the same function but cut into different pieces.
+The previous `update` and `executeAction` functions were tangled, so our goal is to basically keep the same functions but cut into different pieces.

 Let's define a `State` as: